Justin Gaethje and Glover Teixeira were among the biggest winners of UFC Fight Night 158 at Rogers Arena in Vancouver on Saturday.

 Featherweight: Chas Skelly def.
 Jordan Griffin via unanimous decision

 Bantamweight: Louis Smolka def.
-Ryan McDonald via TKO (4:42 of Round 1)
+Ryan MacDonald via TKO (4:42 of Round 1)

 Lightweight: Austin Hubbard def.
 Kyle Prepolec via unanimous decision